How to Upcycle Button-Up Shirts for Quality Fabric – A DIY Guide

 Repurposing is simply using a product to serve another purpose.
 Some examples include:

-• An old tin mug normally used for drinking and using it to put paint brushes or pencils in.
+• An old tin mug, normally used for drinking, is now used to hold paint brushes or pencils.

 • Using a metal garden rake to hang jewelry on.